 In his classic Marakon Commentary, Ken Favaro, Chief Strategy Officer of BERA Brand Management, explains why customer value creation is such an important strategy:

-“Understanding where, how and why value is created within your company and your markets is the best, most objective way to identify which of your activities and assets are distinctive enough to provide a platform for sustainable and profitable growth.”
+“Understanding where, how, and why the value is created within your company and your markets are the best, most objective way to identify which of your activities and assets are distinctive enough to provide a platform for sustainable and profitable growth.”